-Although there is no federal statute establishing the right of any employee to paid medical leave, in September 2015, President Obama issued an executive order requiring federal contractors to provide employees working on government contracts with seven days or more of paid sick time per year.
+Although there is no federal statute establishing the right of any employee to paid medical leave, in September 2015, President Barack Obama issued an executive order requiring federal contractors to provide employees working on government contracts with seven days or more of paid sick leave per year.

-In recent years, there has been an explosion of paid sick time laws enacted by states and municipalities.
+In recent years, there has been an explosion of paid sick leave laws enacted by states and municipalities.
 For example, in January 2012, Connecticut became the first state to require employers with 50 or more employees to provide up to five days of paid sick leave to their 'service worker' employees.
 Other states have since followed suit, passing laws that require employers to provide paid sick leave.
-These states include Arizona, Maryland, Oregon, Rhode Island, Vermont, Colorado, Virginia, New Mexico, Massachusetts, Maine, Michigan, New Jersey, Nevada, Connecticut, California, and Washington.
+These states include Arizona, California, Colorado, Connecticut, Maine, Maryland, Massachusetts, Michigan, Nevada, New Jersey, New Mexico, Oregon, Rhode Island, Vermont, Virginia and Washington.
 This trend has grown among municipalities as well, including Chicago, Illinois; the District of Columbia; Jersey City and Trenton, New Jersey; New York City, New York; Philadelphia, Pennsylvania; Portland, Oregon; San Francisco, California; and Seattle, Washington.
 For example, San Francisco requires all employers to provide paid sick leave to employees (including temporary and part-time employees) who perform work in the city.
 Under the San Francisco Paid Sick Leave Ordinance, paid sick leave begins to accrue 90 calendar days after the commencement of employment, at an accrual rate of one hour of paid sick leave for every 30 hours worked.
 Employers with fewer than 10 employees may impose a cap of 40 hours of accrued paid sick leave.
 Other employers may impose a cap of 72 hours of accrued paid sick leave.
 An employee's accrued paid sick leave carries over from year to year.
 Employees are entitled to paid sick leave for their own medical care and also to aid or care for a family member or designated person.
-Similar laws have been adopted in other California municipalities.
+Similar laws have been adopted in other Californian municipalities.

-New York City has also passed its own paid sick leave act.
+New York City has also passed its own paid sick leave legislation.
 Under the New York City Earned Sick Time Act, which took effect on 1 April 2014, employers with employees 'within the City of New York' are required to provide their employees with paid sick leave.
-Covered employees must accrue at least one hour of sick leave for every 30 hours worked, and are entitled up to 40 hours or 56 hours (depending on the employer's size) of sick leave per calendar year.
-Although the law states that accrued but unused sick leave shall carry over from year to year, employers may limit employee usage to a maximum of 40 hours or 56 hours per year, depending on the employer's size.
-The Act provides that paid sick leave may be used for absences owing to an employee's own medical care or the care of a family member in connection with a physical or mental illness, injury or health condition, for closures of an employee's place of business or an employee's child's school or childcare provider owing to a public health emergency, and for certain reasons related to domestic violence, family offence, sexual offence, stalking or human trafficking.
+Covered employees must accrue at least one hour of sick leave for every 30 hours worked and are entitled up to 40 or 56 hours (depending on the employer's size) of sick leave per calendar year.
+Although the Act states that accrued but unused sick leave shall carry over from year to year, employers may limit employee usage to a maximum of 40 or 56 hours per year, depending on the employer's size.
+The Act provides that paid sick leave may be used for absences owing to:

+- an employee's own medical care or the care of a family member in connection with a physical or mental illness, injury or health condition; - closures of an employee's place of business or an employee's child's school or childcare provider owing to a public health emergency; and for certain reasons related to domestic violence, family offences, sexual offences, stalking or human trafficking.